daavelino/pwd-strength/README.md

 `000000000000000000000000000000000000000` (40 digits)

 is very large but in no way a good one.
-A combination of both, entropy and size should be the best approach to address the question and that is what this project is about.
+A combination of both, entropy and length should be the best approach to address the question and that is what this project is about.

 > As a matter of comparison, this project categorize the password above as `weak`. [howsecureismypassword.net](https://howsecureismypassword.net/) says it would be required **7 hundred quintillion years** to crack it.
 Which one makes more sense to you?